-***Please note ALL GRE scores MUST BE submitted by the December 1st deadline.
+***Please note ALL GRE scores MUST BE uploaded by the December 1st deadline (official scores from ETS can arrive after December 1).
 Clinical Psychology Graduate Program applicants must complete BOTH the General GRE Test AND the Subject GRE Test in Psychology.
 Psychology Graduate Program Applicants must complete the General GRE Test.***

 The Department of Psychology admits graduate students once a year in the Fall term (September) and usually receives over 225 applications, typically accepting 15-20 students each year.
 The Department considers all information provided by the student, including their personal statement and relevant experience, in the admissions process.
 Candidates may also be interviewed in person or by telephone prior to final selection.
 The Department reserves the right to admit only those students for whom research space and an appropriate faculty supervisor is available (see here for faculty members currently recruiting graduate students).

-Students applying with a Bachelor's degree must apply to the MA program, and if admitted must complete all program requirements prior to registration in our graduate programs.
-Applicants with previous graduate coursework may petition the Department for equivalent course credit upon receiving and accepting an offer of admission.
+Students applying with a Bachelor's degree must apply to the MA program, and if admitted must complete all previous program requirements prior to registration in our graduate programs.
+Applicants who have completed graduate coursework may petition the Department for equivalent course credit upon receiving and accepting an offer of admission.
 Students accepted into the Clinical Program must complete a Criminal Records Check prior to program entry.

 Graduate Program Assistant

 RCB 5246 - 8888 University Drive

 Materials required for application:

 - Statement of Intent - Describe your research activities to date, future plans, and preferred supervisor(s).
 This document can be no longer than two single-spaced typed pages.